 If you get an error mesage, it may be due to security and firewall settings within your browser or email program.
-You can adjust these settings or contact us and we will provide you with an alternative download website.
+You could try adjusting these settings.

 Another reason is that the download may not work on some smart devices.
-We recommend download and using the files from a desktop computer or laptop.
+We do recommend download and using these files from a desktop computer or laptop.
 Otherwise, please contact us for an alternative link.

 How do I print the Timeline Cards?

 There are two Timeline Card PDFs that will come with your purchase.
 One is for A4 paper size and the other for US Letter.
 Choose the paper size for your printer.
 The cards can be printed at home on any standard colour printer.
 I recommend printing the cards on never-tear paper, gloss card stock or laminating each sheet.
 This will make the images extra sharp and the coating gives the cards a long life.
 When printing select ‘Fit print to paper size’.

 I live in Australia, where can I get the Timeline Posters printed?

-If you decided not to print the poster on a home printer, you can get the poster printed commercially.
+If you decid not to print the poster on a home printer, you can get the poster printed commercially.
 We recommend using the Officeworks for this.

 1. Go to https://www.officeworks.com.au/print/print-and-copy/posters-and-plans